partha-bro/study-repo/git/README.md

     git clone                       -> Bring a repository, that is hosted somewhere like github into a folder on your local machine
-    git status                      -> check your status of ypur changes git add                         -> Track your files and changes your files git commit                      -> save your files in git git push                        -> Upload git commit to a remote repo like github git pull                        -> Download changes from remote repo to your local machine git log                         -> check the all commit changes log file
+    git status                      -> check your status of ypur changes git restore 'file nmae'         -> restore file from previous commit and this command use in untracked/working area [ Not Staging Area ] For one file git add                         -> Track your files and changes your files git diff                        -> Show all changes from current work to staging area work in file git commit                      -> save your files in git git remote add <repo_name> <url>-> add repository url git remote -v                   -> display the set url to origin git push                        -> Upload git commit to a remote repo like github git pull                        -> Download changes from remote repo to your local machine git log                         -> check the all commit changes log file